lankydan/lankydanblog-jamstack/content/blog/2019/corda-prevent-spend-of-broadcasted-transaction/index.md

 In my previous post, [Broadcasting a transaction to external organisations](https://lankydan.dev/broadcasting-a-transaction-to-external-organisations), I showed you how to share transactions and the states within them with anyone in a network.
 Raising potential avenues for states to be spent in ways that were not foreseen.
 Possibly leading to the business process that a CorDapp(s) defines to fall apart.

-I gave you the knowledge to end up in this situation and now I am trying to prevent you from making stupid 🤦‍♀️, and potentially big, mistakes.
-In other words, I gave you the keys to the car and now I am trying to prevent you from crashing or running someone over 🚗💀.
+I gave you the knowledge to end up in this situation, and now I am trying to prevent you from making stupid 🤦‍♀️, and potentially significant, mistakes.
+In other words, I gave you the keys to the car, and now I am trying to prevent you from crashing or running someone over 🚗💀.

 Or even,